-There’s nothing like going off on your own as a consultant and building your own business, free of the shackles of Corporate America.
+There’s nothing like going off on your own as a consultant and building your own business, free of Corporate America.
 But it also means a lot of responsibility.
 You’re in charge of everything — including your financial safety net.

 “Consultant” is a broad term, because it’s a position that can apply to virtually any industry.
 But it’s one of the most common occupation classes that shops for long-term disability insurance because, as a whole, there’s a potential for high income and no options for group coverage.